benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

         print('no match')
 ```

 As you can see, it's complex but also powerful.
 The exact details of how matching is done are provided in the spec.
-Much of it is fairly self-explanatory, though the `__match_args__` attribute requires an explanation: if position arguments are used in a class pattern, the items in the class's `__match_args__` tuple provide the names of the attributes.
-This is a (rather magical!) shorthand to avoid specifying the attribute names in the class pattern.
+Thankfully, much of the above is fairly self-explanatory, though the `__match_args__` attribute requires an explanation: if position arguments are used in a class pattern, the items in the class's `__match_args__` tuple provide the names of the attributes.
+This is a shorthand to avoid specifying the attribute names in the class pattern.

 One thing to note is that `match` and `case` are not real keywords but "soft keywords", meaning they only operate as keywords in a `match ... case` block.
 This is by design, because people use `match` as a variable name all the time -- I almost always use a variable named `match` as the result of a regex match.